 Adult Abuse Prevention campaign urges all Texans to get involved

 |FOR IMMEDIATE RELEASE

-The campaign features the 2006 Adult Abuse Prevention Kit, a 30-page resource in English and Spanish which is being distributed to hospitals, faith-based organizations, libraries, home health agencies, senior centers, Area Agencies on Aging, and other partners.
+An Adult Abuse Prevention Kit, containing 31-pages of resources in English and Spanish, is being distributed to hospitals, faith-based organizations, libraries, home health agencies, senior centers, Area Agencies on Aging, and other partners.
 The kit and other resources are available online at www.everyonesbusiness.org

 APS Facts and Figures

 - The mission of APS is to protect the elderly and adults with disabilities from abuse, neglect, and exploitation by investigating, and providing or arranging for services necessary to alleviate or prevent further maltreatment.

 - Texas has more than 2.2 million residents 65 or older.
 Nearly one out of five people have a disability, and almost half of those older than 65 have a disability.

 - In 2006, APS investigations confirmed 51,200 cases of abuse, neglect, or exploitation involving adults living at home.
 Nearly 53,000 APS clients received services.

 - In the last decade, the number of in-home cases investigated by APS has more than doubled.

 - APS serves those 65 or older, and those 18 to 64 with a disabling condition.